Kenyan Marathon World Record-holder Kiptum Killed In Car Crash - UrduPoint

 Kenyan Marathon World Record-holder Kiptum Killed In Car Crash

-Nairobi, (APP - UrduPoint / Pakistan Point News - 12th Feb, 2024) Tributes flowed on Monday for Kenyan running sensation Kelvin Kiptum after the marathon world record-holder was killed in a car crash at the age of 24 in his home country.
+Nairobi, (APP - UrduPoint / Pakistan Point News - 12th Feb, 2024) Tributes poured in on Monday for Kenyan running sensation Kelvin Kiptum after the marathon world record-holder was killed in a car crash at the age of 24.

-The favourite for the Paris 2024 Summer Olympics was driving from Kaptagat to Eldoret in western Kenya around 11 pm (2000 GMT) on Sunday when his car rolled.
+The favourite for the Paris 2024 Olympics was driving from Kaptagat to Eldoret in the Rift Valley of western Kenya around 11 pm (2000 GMT) on Sunday when his car came off the road and hit a tree.

 Kiptum exploded onto the marathon scene when he ran a world record 2:00:35 in Chicago in October, taking 34 seconds off fellow Kenyan star Eliud Kipchoge's previous record.

-He was just 23 years old at the time, and competing in only his third marathon.
+He was just 23 at the time, and competing in only his third marathon.

 Kiptum also won his other two efforts -- his debut in Valencia in 2022 and a follow-up in London the following year.